japhir/cp-2018-42/README.md

 The `out/` directory contains the results of the R-scripts.

-R-code used to generate the figures was omitted, because it would require substantial cleaning up and commenting before publication-ready and hence possibly useful for others.
+R-code used to generate the figures was omitted, because it would require substantial cleaning up and commenting before being publication-ready and possibly useful to others.

 ## LOSCAR astronomical forcing